 Choose ears with plump, milky kernels that run all the way to the tip in tightly packed rows.
 As soon as the ears are picked, the sugars start converting to starch, reducing the corn's natural sweetness.
-Cook or blanch and freeze corn the day it is picked or refrigerate for up to 1 day.
+To get the best flavor, cook or blanch and freeze corn the day it's picked or refrigerate up to 1 day.

 To Freeze Cut Corn

-To Cook Cut Corn
+Cooking Fresh Cut Corn